olebole/irafdoc/doc/argus.scombine.rst

   <p>
   The <i>reject</i> parameter selects a type of rejection operation to be applied to pixels not thresholded.
-If no rejection operation is desired the value <tt>"none"</tt> is specified.
+If no rejection operation is desired the value <span style="font-family: monospace;">"none"</span> is specified.
 This task is closely related to the image combining task <b>imcombine</b> and, in particular, has the same rejection algorithms.
   Some the algorithms are more appropriate to images but are available